PM: I will not undergo psychological transformation after poll defeat

 But speaking on Radio 4's Today programme he said he had to distinguish between "criticism that matters and what doesn't".

-And Mr Johnson said that voters were "fed up of the conversation being about me".
+The by-election defeats in Wakefield and Tiverton and Honiton on Friday came after the prime minister faced months of criticism over parties in Downing Street during lockdown, alongside soaring inflation and a narrower-than-expected win in a confidence vote from his own MPs.

-Speaking from the Commonwealth heads of government meeting in Rwanda, he repeatedly said that policy was more important than allegations about his conduct.
+Speaking from the Commonwealth heads of government meeting in Rwanda, Mr Johnson repeatedly said that policy was more important than allegations about his conduct.

+Mr Johnson said voters were "fed up with hearing conversation about me" and wanted to focus instead on the cost of living, the economy and "standing up to violence and aggression" in Ukraine.

 Asked if there was any matter of principle he would consider resigning over, he said if he had to abandon Ukraine because it became too difficult or the costs were too great, he would quit.